technoid99/my_news_feed/README.md

 ## 💡 Tips

 - Bookmark your feed with customised filters (source selection, keywords, time range) — they are saved in the URL!
-- Add niche topics (e.g., science, regional news, personal interests).
-- Remove or add feeds anytime by editing `feeds.json`.
+- Remove or add feeds anytime by editing `feeds.json` and then running the workflow in the Actions section (or wait 24 hours for the scheduler to activate)

 ---